Call +1.800.397.3348 or contact your travel advisor

 Contingency plan for Antarctic flights from King George Island to Puerto Natales

-While rare, in some cases, it may be necessary to depart Antarctica early if poor conditions are forecast.
+- In some cases, it may be necessary to depart Antarctica early if poor conditions are forecast.
 In this situation, we will provide hotel accommodations and meals in Puerto Natales.
 No compensation will be provided for the shortened time in Antarctica.

-Although extremely uncommon, if the poor weather prevents flights for more than two days, there is a possibility we will need to sail to Ushuaia for disembarkation.
-No refund will be extended for any reason whatsoever, and no hotel accommodations will be provided.
-Flights homeward will need to be rebooked.
+- If poor weather prevents flights for more than two days, there is a possibility we will need to sail to port for disembarkation and international flights may need to be changed.
+No refund will be extended.
 This is an expedition in the truest sense—flexibility is key.
-Our primary goal with the contingency plan is to provide an engaging and comfortable travel experience while adapting to the weather.

 What are the benefits of booking international flights with our air department?